Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

-Since traditional ML models struggled to capture the complexities of the EEG data in the time domain, deep learning models were considered.
+Since \RevisionText{unsupervised learning by clustering the EEG data without labels was unable to identify meaningful groupings, and} traditional machine learning models struggled to capture the complexities of the EEG data in the time domain (\RevisionText{more in Supplemental Material \cref{sec:supplemental_ML_for_patterns}}), deep learning models were considered.
 Convolution seemed promising to extract spatially local features in the signal, so EEGNet \cite{Lawhern_2018} was chosen as it was designed for EEG data, including ERPs, and compact enough to work with small datasets.
 Since EEG has a time dimension component, models that take sequential information into account were also considered, specifically transformers.
 EEG Conformer was chosen as it is a compact convolutional transformer designed to encapsulate local and global features in EEG data \cite{9991178}.
 An ImageNet pre-trained EEG Vision Transformer (ViT) was chosen to leverage the reasoning patterns it had learned from images to EEG data with fine-tuning \cite{yang2023vit2eeg}.
-Each input data is a matrix of shape electrodes $C$ by time $T$.
-All models were implemented in PyTorch.
+Each input data are a matrix of electrical potential amplitudes in microvolts with shape EEG electrodes $C=16$ by time $T=800$ms. All models were implemented in PyTorch. \RevisionText{The three models are described by order of increasing complexity.}

-{\textbf{\underline{EEGNet.}}} EEGNet \cite{Lawhern_2018} is a two block CNN that has both depthwise convolutions across the channels and temporal convolutions along the time dimension.
+{\textbf{\underline{EEGNet.}}} EEGNet \cite{Lawhern_2018} is a two block CNN that has both spatial depthwise convolutions across the channels and temporal convolutions along the time dimension.
 In the first block is a temporal convolution with kernel size $(1, 64)$ and stride 1 along the time dimension, followed by a spatial convolution with kernel size $(C, 1)$ and stride 1 to learn a spatial filter across all electrodes, where $C$ is the number of electrodes.
 The second block has a separable (depthwise) convolution followed by a pointwise convolution to separate learning how to summarize individual feature maps in time (the depthwise convolution) with how to optimally combine the feature maps (the pointwise convolution) \cite{Lawhern_2018}.
 Finally, a fully-connected layer outputs classification logits.